torvalds/linux/Documentation/media/uapi/dvb/dmx-fread.rst

 Description
 -----------

-This system call returns filtered data, which might be section or PES data.
-The filtered data is transferred from the driver’s internal circular buffer to buf.
+This system call returns filtered data, which might be section or Packetized Elementary Stream (PES) data.
+The filtered data is transferred from the driver’s internal circular buffer to ``buf``.
 The maximum amount of data to be transferred is implied by count.

 .. note::